NYC Mayor Defends Police Body Camera Buy, Decrying A Competitor’s “Smear” Campaign

 The campaign by Taser against the NYPD contract is part of a pattern of aggressive and sometimes uncompetitive efforts aimed at capturing body camera contracts, the company’s competitors have alleged.

 Two weeks after the camera contract was awarded, for instance, the company offered the NYPD 1,000 cameras for field testing "as a gift to the city of New York."
-Vievu quickly matched that offer.
-The police department declined both offers.
+The police department declined Taser's offer.

 Last month, as the City of Phoenix was preparing to end a body camera contract with Vievu and readying a new request for proposals to meet recent advances in technology, Taser also made an offer of "free" cameras to the city's police department.
 In a letter sent on Monday, the attorney for the city warned Taser CEO Rick Smith that an offer of "free" cameras during an open solicitation for camera proposals was "clearly out-of-bounds and legally impermissible."
 Such an offer, attorney Brad Holm wrote, violates the city’s procurement code, "creates the appearance of ethical impropriety," and buttresses allegations made in court by Digital Ally, another body camera maker, "that Taser’s pattern of procurement misconduct is anticompetitive and monopolistic."
 If Taser "fails to comply with this directive," the letter warned, "the City will consider debarment proceedings against the company."